[Serializable()] public class GoDocument : IGoCollection, IGoLayerAbilities, IGoLayerCollectionContainer

-To show something in a GoView, you will need to construct and initialize a GoObject (typically a class inheriting from GoNode or GoLink or GoLabeledLink), and then add it to the view's GoView.Document, which will be an instance of GoDocument.
+To show something in a GoView, you will need to construct and initialize a GoObject (typically a class inheriting from GoNode or GoLink or GoLabeledLink), and then add it to the view's GoView.Document, which will be an instance of GoDocument

-Please note that a GoDocument does not require the existence of any GoViews.
+does not require the existence of any GoViews.
 A document may have zero, one, or many views displaying it simultaneously.
-A document and all of its GoObjects must not have any references to any GoView or to any other Controls.
+A document and all of its GoObjects must not have any references to any GoView or to any other Control

 All documents and all of their objects must be serializable.
 Please read more about this topic in the User Guide.
 To help debug serialization issues, call the TestSerialization method.

-GoDocument implements IGoCollection, so you can call methods such as Add, Remove, Contains, Clear, and CopyArray, use properties such as Count, and enumerate both forwards and Backwards.
+implements IGoCollection, so you can call methods such as Add, Remove, Contains, Clear, and CopyArray, use properties such as Count, and enumerate both forwards and Backwards.

-A GoDocument organizes all of the GoObjects that it contains into GoLayers.
+organizes all of the GoObjects that it contains into GoLayers.
 The layers are held in the Layers collection.
 Initially a document will only have one layer, the DefaultLayer.
 If you want to keep nodes in one layer and links in a different layer, it is conventional to put the nodes in the DefaultLayer and the link in the LinksLayer.
 You will need to create a new layer and assign it to that property.
 If you want have all links appear behind all nodes, you can do:

 doc.LinksLayer = doc.Layers.CreateNewLayerBefore(doc.Layers.Default)